UW-Hydro/RVIC/docs/user-guide/parameters.md

 - area (in m2 or rad2 or similar)
 - coordinate vars (lon and lat or similar)

 *Note: If `REMAP==False`, the resolution of the routing data grid and domain grid must be the same.
 Furthermore, the domain grid must be a subset of the routing grid.
-RVIC will raise an error if either of these conditions are not met.*
+RVIC will raise an error if either of these conditions is not met.*

 ## Pour Points File
 A pour points CSV is needed to develop the parameter file.
 This is simply a csv file containing a list of the pour point locations with 2 or 3 columns (required: lons, lats; optional: names/contributing area/etc).
 One header row is required.